that-guy-scott/code-tools/README.md

 # Test the blazing-fast CLI tools
 ./bin/fs-fast scan --depth 3 --sizes
-./bin/llm "Hello from Rust CLI!"
+./bin/llm "Hello from Rust CLI!" cat README.md | llm --timeout 300 --model=llama3.1:8b "You are an expert document analyst.
+Your task is to analyze the following text and insert the delimiter '<CHUNK_END>' wherever a new, distinct section or topic begins.
+Do not remove any of the original text.
+The delimiter should only be placed at the end of a complete thought, paragraph, or section."
 ```

 ## ⚡ Rust Architecture